hhandika/hhandika/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I am a self-taught programmer, taxonomist and field biologist by training.
 I enjoy computer building and tinkering with hardware and software.
-You will also often find me climbing up a montain in the tropics.
+You will also often find me climbing up a mountain in the tropics.

 Currently, I am a PhD student in Esselstyn's Lab at the Museum of Natural Science and the Department of Biological Sciences, Louisiana State University, USA.
 I work mostly on taxonomy and molecular phylogenetic of rodents in Southeast Asia.
 My current coding projects are largely to support my research.